 As you can see, leafy greens rule the roost, and among the ones with a perfect score is kale.
 And, since most fruits and veggies are at their most potent in their raw state, I figured I needed to come up with a really good way to use raw kale.
 After a little experimenting, I came up with the following:

 *** Since I rarely cook from a recipe, be aware that whatever amounts I do mention are approximate, and might require some tweaking to suit your taste***

 Crush a good-size garlic clove.
 Add 1 part Ponzu (a Japanese citrus vinegar), 3 parts olive oil, a pinch of salt, and about a teaspoon sweet hot mustard.
 If you don’t have access to Ponzu, you can use a blend of decent white wine vinegar and fresh lemon juice.
 Add a generous amount of freshly grated Parmigiano Reggiano, a handful of raisins and an equal amount of toasted pine nuts.
 Shred the kale finely, and toss well with the other ingredients.
 I like to use a mix of red and green kale, because it looks so beautiful.
+Make it ahead of time so the dressing has time to soften the kale.
+I usually make it the day before.
 If you want to make it a bit meatier, this is a perfect foil for grilled chicken.
 Other than that, it makes a great potluck item, because the kale resists wilting, and looks fresh for hours.
 And you can feel great about it, because it is so darn healthy!
 Enjoy!

 UPDATE: Per my favorite grower of these yummy leaves – Michelle of Bethel Springs Farm: this works equally well substituting the raisins and pine nuts with dried cranberries and hazelnuts.
 Soooo good!